stfbk/mig-t/doc/language.md

 ### Note for the active tests

-If you need to do a check on an active test, you have to do a `validate` operation, which is basically an operation when you can do checks and regex
+If you need to do a check on an active test, you have to do a `validate` operation, which is basically an operation where you can do checks and regex

 ## Preconditions